zerowriter/zerowriter1/README.md

 - bring-your-own-battery-pack: 10,000mah battery will yield around 25-30 hours of usage, a lot more if you cut networking
 - or just plug it into something
 - portable! stylish! cool! modified from the https://penkesu.computer/ penkesu computer

-Crontab
-  - this launches the typewriter on powerup
-  - install crontab
-  - at ssh commandline, type crontab -e and add this line at the bottom:
-  #@reboot cd e-Paper/RaspberryPi_JetsonNano/python/examples/ && sudo python main.py &

-But instead, I'd recomend using a bashrc file and getting it to boot that folder up.
-Because crontab actually keeps a terminal running in the background and the user could do some weird stuff unintentionally, oops.

 Enjoy!
 Have fun.
 Happy writing.